TRIQS/dft_tools/doc/guide/conv_vasp.rst

 DMFT script.

-The format of input file `<name>.cfg` is described in details in :ref:`plovasp`.
-Here we just give a simple example for the case of SrVO3:
+The format of input file `<name>.cfg` is described in details in the :ref:`User's Guide <plovasp>`.
+Here we just consider a simple example for the case of SrVO3:

 .. literalinclude:: images_scripts/srvo3.cfg